 Opioid Overdoses and Families

-Every three hours an Ohioan dies from an accidental and fatal overdose.
+Every three hours, an Ohioan dies from an accidental and fatal overdose.
 When first responders and news outlets share photos of a child trying to awaken a parent who has overdosed, this simply deepens the shame and isolation that the parents often feel.
-They question their ability to be nurturing parents and family.
-Members often bear the scars from this public health crisis.
+They question their ability to be nurturing parents, and family members often bear the scars from this public health crisis as well.

 Heroin changes the brain chemistry of an addict.
-She is incapable of making rational decisions.
-The dopamine in her brain controls her thought processes.
+They are incapable of making rational decisions.
+The dopamine in their brain controls their thought processes.
 The cravings then turn to painful withdrawal, lasting as long 7 to 10 days and resembling the worst symptoms of influenza that can be experienced.

 The families and children are clearly the victims.
-Even if the family is still living together, the reality is that the mother or parents are absent and not being actively involved with families.
-If an overdose occurs and Narcan reverses the effect of the opioids, the addict wakes very quickly and is oblivious to the trauma to which her family has been subjected.
+Even if the family is still living together, the reality is that the parent or parents are absent and not actively involved with families.
+If an overdose occurs and Narcan reverses the effect of the opioids, the addict wakes very quickly and is oblivious to the trauma to which their family has been subjected.